ddelange/pycuda/README.md

   in read-only mode - your application would break.

-- Large possibility that you would also pack garbage files: pytest and tox cache, developer's virtualenv and other files, that just increate the size of the resulting image.
+- Large possibility that you would also pack garbage files: pytest and tox cache, developer's virtualenv and other files, that just increase the size of the resulting image.

 - No explicit entrypoint.
 It is not obvious what commands end user is able to